General Cancer Facts

 Most of what is known about cancers associated with toxic exposures in humans comes from studies of exposures to cancer-causing materials in the workplace.
 Workplace exposures may occur over a lifetime work history.
 When multiple studies show that workers with certain exposures are more likely to develop a specific type of cancer, it indicates that those exposures may cause that cancer.
 One example is the development of a specific type of lung cancer (mesothelioma) among asbestos workers.

 Scientific studies in a work setting are complex and may take several years to complete.
 Reaching any definitive conclusion may be difficult, even when a specific contaminant is suspected of causing disease.
 The complexity is even greater when there is no specific contaminant suspected and the disease being studied is rare.
 Studies designed to discover an unknown cause of cancer often require data from several different states.
 A multi-state study ensures there will be enough information about potential contaminants and the cancer of interest to use the most appropriate study methods.

 Outside the workplace setting, establishing a connection between an environmental exposure and the occurrence of cancer is even more challenging.
 For instance, it is often difficult to determine the amount and duration of exposure of any individual to a contaminant of concern.
 In addition, certain carcinogens may increase the risk of cancer, but cause relatively few cases of cancer in the community compared to other causes of the same cancer.
-Between 1990 and 2011 over 400 health department investigations of apparent community cancer clusters were conducted.
+Between 1990 and 2011 over 400 health department investigations of potentially elevated rates of cancer in communities were conducted.
 Only one of those investigations identified a cancer-causing agent (asbestos).

-For more information on Responding to Cancer Cluster Inquiries
+For more information on Responding to Cancer Data Inquiries